Skip to main content

 Why isn't the hour bank affected on a full absence day?

-The standard hours are reset on an absence day, and the actual work hours of zero match the standard hours, which is why there is no plus/minus on the hour bank.
+The standard hours are reset on an absence day, so the actual work hours of zero match the standard hours, which is why there is no plus or minus in the hour bank.

-Should we use “half day absence” or register sickness in hours?
+Should we use “half absence day” or register sick leave in hours?

-A half day absence is registered with half of the standard hours and does not take into account when during the day the absence occurs.
-In some cases, this may cause minor discrepancies in the adjustment of the hour bank.
+A half absence day is registered with half of the standard hours and does not take into account when during the day the absence occurs.
+In some cases, this may result in minor discrepancies in the adjustment of the hour bank.

-When registering sickness in hours, the absence is more precisely matched to the actual work hours for that day.
+When registering sick leave in hours, the absence is more accurately matched to the actual work hours for that day.

 Read the guide for setting up sick leave in hours here.